 Krakow’s Old Town Square is centered around the Cloth Hall, a magnificent covered market dating to the 1300s.
 Although many commodities were traded here, the market specialized in fabric, hence its name.
 Once bustling with Hanseatic merchants and overflowing with exotic merchandise, the Cloth Hall of today is purely for tourists.

-St Mary’s Basilica was first erected in the 13th century, though its appearance has changed much over the years.
+St Mary’s Basilica dates to the 13th century, though its appearance has changed much over the years.
 The basilica’s most noticeable feature is its mismatched spires, one of which you can climb for spectacular views of the city.
 (Go up in the morning for the prettiest skies.
 I went up late afternoon and was looking directly at the sun.)
 Even if you don’t plan to ascend the tower, the church’s vaulted, star-covered ceiling is still worth a look.

 Prestigious Jagiellonian University was founded by King Kasimir the Great in 1364, making it one of the oldest in universities in Europe.
 Three courses of study were available: medicine, law, and “liberal arts” such as astronomy.
 Famous astronomer Nicolaus Copernicus studied here during the 15th century.
 Pope John Paul II was also a student for a short time before WWII.
 The historic campus has been preserved as the Jagiellonian University Museum and can be visited on guided tours.